DeepprabhaMalviya/Call-for-Code---Elle/README.md

 ### What's the problem?

-Part of the World Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
-As a result, schools in most affected areas are taking precautionary measures by closing their facilities.
-With school-aged children at home for an indeterminate amount of time, keeping them engaged, entertained, and on top of their education is important.
+In rural and semi-rural communities, there is a lack of understanding of various diseases and health complications due to water contamination and improper sanitation.
+As a result, millions of children lose their lives each year across the planet, teenagers and adults get diseases that they carry for the rest of their lives, and environmental damage.

 ### How can technology help?